Nursing Home Abuse Attorneys Florida

 If you have a loved one in a nursing home, it is important for you to know about your rights regarding nursing home abuse.
-A nursing home can be held legally responsible for their residents and can face legal ramifications if abuse and neglect occur in their facility.
+A nursing home can be held legally responsible for its residents and can face legal ramifications if abuse and neglect occur in its facility.
 Here are some of the legal issues to be familiar with.

 - Negligent Hiring—A nursing home is required to maintain properly qualified and trained staff.
 If they fail to do so, they can be found negligent.
 The same is true if they hire employees without conducting proper background checks.
 If an employee is hired despite having a known history of abuse, the nursing home is negligent.
-Take the help our our nursing home abuse attorney in your case.
+Take the help of our nursing home abuse attorney in your case.